dmuth/Splunk4Docker/README.md

 # FAQ

+Q: What ports are used by the web servers?

+A: Ports 8000-8009 are used by the Search Head(s).
+Ports 8010-8019 are used by the Indexers.

+Q: The credentials admin/changeme don't work on the Indexers!

+A: I had to change the passwords from the default because the Search Head(s) connect to the Indexers, and the Indexers won't let you use default credentials for connecting via port 8089.
+Instead, the credentials are: admin/adminpw.
+For the love of all that is sacred, please **change these** if you plan on using this code in production!

 Q: Why are you running the Splunk install script **inside** of the docker container instead of running it at container creation time?

 A: Splunk comes with a free license that is good for 60 days.
 During development, I found it more helpful to use this approach to ensure that I can run my instances for longer if needed.